bloominstituteoftechnology/DOM-II/README.md

 * [ ] Nest two similar events somewhere in the site and prevent the event propagation properly.
 Remember not all event types bubble.
 * [ ] Stop the navigation items from refreshing the page by using `preventDefault()`

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/Xy9i8nGP4uiLbHrWT/yqgv5hmhcCLcen).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch

 * [ ] Go look at [GSAP](https://greensock.com/) and implement the animations found in that library with your custom events.